-As of December 27, 2015, we lease six of our restaurant locations and our corporate office from entities owned by our founders.
+As of December 25, 2016, we leased six of our restaurant locations and our corporate office from entities owned by our founders and one of our executive officers.
 We had no other financing transactions, arrangements or other relationships with any unconsolidated affiliates or related parties.
 Additionally, we had no financing arrangements involving synthetic leases or trading activities involving commodity contracts.